ACS International School, Egham

 The school is not especially known for its sporting prowess, but there’s plenty of sport on offer – most of it international in flavour, as you’d probably expect.
 Kids play football, volleyball, basketball, golf, tennis, softball and baseball, and take part in long-distance running and track and field, amongst other sports.
 Dance is also taught.

-In 2020, students who studied the Diploma Programme achieved a 94% pass rate, with an average point score of 35 – placing them well ahead of the global average of 29.9 points.
-It’s the equivalent to more than 3 A*’s at A Level.
+In 2021, students who studied the Diploma Programme achieved a 100% pass rate, with an average point score of 37 – placing them well ahead of the global average of 33 points.

 As you’d expect of students moving on from an international school, they head off to universities all over the world.

-Head teacher Jeremy Lewis has been at ACS Egham for 12 years.
+Head teacher Jeremy Lewis has been at ACS Egham for well over a decade.
 He was educated in England and South Africa, and holds a Masters Degree in International Education from Bath University.
-Jeremy has worked within the British and international educational system for over 30 years – and he’s passionate about the IB system, as you’d expect.
+Jeremy has worked within the British and international educational system for more than 30 years – and he’s passionate about the IB system, as you’d expect.
 He has also been a Department Head in Kuwait, a Curriculum Coordinator in Japan, an IB Diploma Coordinator and Secondary Principal in Hungary, a Deputy Head of School in Vietnam, and also Headmaster of Istanbul International Community School.
 Safe to say he’s a man of the world, who knows international education well.

 There’s a separate pre-school and nursery here, with its own separate playground.